ishiko732/ts-fsrs-demo/README.md

 ```

 ## How to run?
-- run docker make sure the database is running on your machine: `docker-compose up`
+- run docker make sure the database is running on your machine: `docker compose -f docker-compose-db.yml up`
 - Configure the database environment and use `npm run dbpush`
 - Run demo